-In the event of a dating violence incident, the following persons will be notified: the Principal or his designee, caretakers of the victim, caretakers of offenders, guidance counselor, school resource officer, and school nurse.
+In the event of a dating violence incident, the following persons will be notified: the principal or his designee, caretakers of victim, caretakers of offenders, guidance counselor, school resource officer, and school nurse.
 Additionally, notification to outside resources may include: the police, hospital, women's crisis center, District Attorney and Department of Social Services.

 A complaint of dating violence may be filed by a victim, student, parent, or staff member.
 The complaint may relate to verbal, nonverbal, written, physical or sexual behaviors which are observed, reported, or experienced.
-The complaint may be filed verbally or in writing using the harassment complaint form, to the Principal, his/her designee or equity coordinator.
+A student may report their complaint to a trusted staff member.
+The complaint may be filed verbally or in writing using the harassment complaint form, to the principal, his/her designee or equity coordinator.
 A prompt inquiry of the allegations will be initiated following the protocol for sexual harassment investigation.
 The investigation will maintain confidentiality to the extent consistent with a fair and full investigation whenever practicable.